Stephen D. Zinda

 Fifth Circuit Court of Appeals

-Stephen is a former member of the Houston Intellectual Property Inn of Court.
+Former (termed out) Member of the Houston Intellectual Property Inn of Court